How do departments arrange to send Excess University Property to University Surplus & Salvage?

 How are vehicles sold?

 They are sold through an online auction website.
 Vehicle stickers and license plates are removed by the Fleet Services before coming to Surplus.

 Will University Surplus & Salvage empty building(s), floor(s), suite(s) and /or pick up multiple truckloads of property from departments?

-It depends on the volume of property needing to be moved and the time allotted to remove the property.
-Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 business days, of the required completion date.
+It depends on the volume of property needing removal and the time allotted to remove the property.
+Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 to 90 business days, of the required completion date.
 Department(s) requesting removal of property may need to involve the Space Planning and Management Department, Occupational and Environmental Health and Safety Department and/or Campus Design and Construction Department in the clean out of the property.
 In addition, the requesting department may need to retain a professional moving company(s) and/or the Moving Services Department to bring the property to us.

 How long does it take for property to be picked up?

 University Surplus and Salvage typically has 15 to 30 orders at any one time.
 Pickup truck size orders are the fastest to receive and are usually completed within one week.
 Larger orders may take up to two weeks to schedule in and complete.
 The size and quantity of the orders ahead of your work order dictates the speed of completion.
 Surplus picks up 5,000 pieces of property on average a month.
 That is equivalent to 3 to 5 household loads of property a day.